paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/trace_allocs.rst

     From Python 3.13 onwards Python supports
     `Reference Tracing <https://docs.python.org/3/c-api/profiling.html#reference-tracing>`_.
-    This can track every Python allocation and de-allocation.
+    This can track every Python object allocation and de-allocation.
-    My library, ``pymemtrace`` project contains a wrappers that logs each allocation and de-allocation to file.
+    My library, ``pymemtrace``, uses this to log each allocation and de-allocation to file.
 This can be filtered by type.

     * On PyPi: `<https://pypi.org/project/pymemtrace/>`_